Frequently Asked Questions

 Do you sell honey wholesale?

-Do you sell queens or nucs?
+Do you sell queens, nucs, or packages?

 I live near you.
 Can I order honey and pick it up instead of paying for shipping?